 Your landlord might already subscribe to a rent reporting service that allows you to report your rent payments.
 If not, a service like RentReporters can verify your payments and add them to your credit report for a fee.
 For an additional fee, RentReporters will report the past 24 months of rent payments.

 Increasing your credit card and line-of-credit limits isn’t a viable solution for everyone, but if you already have good credit, doing this can encourage your score to rise above 700.
 Your credit limit is a contributing factor to the utilization ratio because it represents the amount of available credit.
 An increased limit can help lower the ratio, improving overall credit.

 If past credit problems prevent you from increasing your credit limit, you might consider taking out a secured credit card or a credit-builder account from a company like CreditStrong.
 With a secured card, you make a deposit, and the credit card provider gives you a credit line in the same amount, or perhaps slightly more.
-CreditStrong’s Revolv account, on the other hand, immediately reports a $500 revolving credit account to the credit bureaus, and it gives you access to the funds after you’ve paid $500 into a savings account.
-The limit increases to up to $1,000 after the third on-time payment, so you could see a small difference in your score almost immediately and additional improvement within a few months.
+CreditStrong’s Revolv account, on the other hand, immediately reports a $1,000 revolving credit account to the credit bureaus, and it gives you access to the funds after you’ve paid $1,000 into a savings account.
+The limit increases in $250 increments after every third on-time payment, up to a maximum of $3,000, so you could see a small difference in your score almost immediately and additional improvement within a few months.

 6. Make Small Purchases With Your Credit Cards

 Managing credit cards responsibly helps build or rebuild credit scores.
 It’s important to keep your utilization low — FICO recommends you not use more than 10% of your credit limit — but it’s also important to use your cards regularly so your creditors have more payments to report.
 FICO says 0% utilization won’t cause a significant drop in your credit score, but it will keep you from getting maximum points for the amounts owed factor that makes up 30% of your FICO credit score.